Waste disposal prices

-There are a number of factors that contribute to the cost of waste disposal.
-Here we outline some of the key areas to consider when working out how much funds to allocate for this business expense.
+But for a good idea of what to expect in terms of waste disposal costs, here we outline some of the key areas to consider when working out how much funds to allocate for this business expense.

 1. How much waste is to be collected

 Firstly, consider how much waste your business produces and needs to be cleared.
 It makes sense that the more waste there is, the higher the price is likely to be.